derrickoswald/CIMSpark/Model.md

 Subclasses and the superclass have open arrow icons.

 Comparing the image with the [ACLineSegment class in Wires.scala](https://github.com/derrickoswald/CIMScala/blob/master/src/main/scala/ch/ninecode/model/Wires.scala) you will see a high degree of similarity.
 Where possible, the names of attributes in the Scala code are the same as the names in the UML diagram.
 Discrepancies occur where Scala reserved words and other software related issues arise (i.e. attrbute length must be changed to len in the scala code due to a superclass member method).
+Names of classes have been preserved also in the names of the RDD containing the objects - that is if you are seeking an object of type PowerTransformer it is in the named and cached RDD "PowerTransformer" of type RDD[PowerTransformer].

 ```Scala
 case class ACLineSegment